ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 item
     When class is NAME-OF or VALUE-OF, the following VIRTEL data items may be specified:
         CHARACTER-SET
-            The name of the current UTF-8 character set, or the country code if the page is not in UTF-8 mode (see “EBCDIC translation management”, page 56)
+            The name of the current UTF-8 character set, or the country code if the page is not in UTF-8 mode (see “EBCDIC translation management” <#_V456UG_56)
         CURRENT-FOREACH-INDEX
             Value of the current index in a FOREACH loop.
         CURRENT-FOREACH-VARIABLE
-            Value of the variable at current index in a FOREACH loop (see “FOREACH$ VALUE-IN-VARIABLE”, page 176).
+            Value of the variable at current index in a FOREACH loop (see “FOREACH$ VALUE-IN-VARIABLE” <#_V456UG_176).

         CURRENT-LINE